 My arms long to hold these babies.
 My heart longs for them.
 As King David said of his baby who died, they cannot come to me but I shall go to them (2 Samuel 12:23).

 Before sharing more of my friend’s beautiful words, I offer encouragement to those who fear their sin might have disqualified them or their baby from divine compassion.
-The baby David said he would go to, was born of a shamefully adulterous affair and died because of the judgment of God.
+The baby David said he would go to, was born of a shamefully adulterous affair, and died because of the judgment of God.
 Moreover, of all David’s sons, many of whom were older, the one chosen by God to succeed David as king was Solomon.
-After the death of the baby born to adultery, “David comforted his wife Bathsheba, and he went to her and lay with her.
-She gave birth to a son, and they named him Solomon.
-The LORD loved him . . .”
+After the death of the baby born to adultery, “David comforted Bathsheba his wife, and went in to her, and lay with her.
+She bore a son, and he called his name Solomon.
+The Lord loved him . . .”
 (2 Samuel 12:24).
 Solomon, divinely chosen above all his brothers to be king and ancestor of the Messiah (Matthew 1:6), was born to the woman David should never have married; the woman with whom he had committed adultery and whose husband he had murdered to cover his disgraceful act.

 My friend also lost another baby, as a result of an ungodly relationship when he was young.
 His partner aborted his child and did not tell him until years later.
 Encouraged by David’s attitude to the death of his baby conceived in adultery, my friend believes that this baby, too, is in heaven.
 He also takes comfort concerning his aborted baby from Scriptures expounded elsewhere in this webpage.